Interested students should contact Linda Geary (firstname.lastname@example.org) right away to start the approval process for registration.

 Open to all visual artists, this three-week studio course set in New York focuses on a discussion of interdisciplinary art practices with an emphasis on contemporary dialogues around painting.

-New York Studio
+New York Studio / FULL

 Instructor: Linda Geary

 The class visits the studios of artists who live and work in the area and, through these studio visits, structures its own discussions and projects around questions of new and traditional perspectives in painting in 2014.

 The course provides daily studio time during which students work on projects that have been previously proposed to ensure the best use of studio time.

 Materials, the transportation of work, and time management are discussed in a meeting before students meet in New York.

 In addition to visits to painters' studios, participants visit (as a group and individually) galleries, museums, and performances to provide additional class content.

 Gallery guides, city guides, and the general layout of the museums and galleries are discussed prior to the trip so students can focus on the exact venues that interest them and relate to their work best.

 Each student is provided with an individual studio space (about 12 x 18 ft.) at the AICAD Studios in the DUMBO (Down Under the Manhattan Bridge Overpass) district in Brooklyn, right on the East River with a view of the Brooklyn Bridge looking over to Manhattan.